 2)These blades perform best when used with low RPM metal cutting saws, such as the Morse Metal Devil 7, 9 and 14-inch saws.

-3)Select the correct blade design for your application to achieve the best performance, such as a steel, thin steel or aluminum blade.
+3)Select the correct blade design for your application to achieve the best performance, such as steel, thin steel, or aluminum blade.

 4)Clamp your material securely so that it does not vibrate or spin.
 Morse offers a V-block clamp for tubes.

 5)Extend the blade completely out of the saw and use a guide or straight edge to make the cut.